 Pursuing Legal Claims for Maryland Termite Damage

 In many cases, homeowners find themselves facing thousands of dollars in termite damage repair costs due to negligent sellers, realtors, termite damage contractors or pest control companies.
 If you do not have homeowners’ insurance coverage for termite damage, you can still seek to hold these parties financially responsible for the losses caused by their carelessness.
 At Whitney, LLP, our experienced attorneys have obtained substantial verdicts and settlements for Maryland homeowners harmed by termites.
 In one case, our client received a verdict of $1,068,000 for the damages caused after a negligent inspection company failed to discover and disclose the presence of termites.
-You will pay no out-of-pocket fees or expenses for us to seek compensation, and you can start by requesting a free consultation.
+You can start by requesting a legal consultation.

 Our termite lawyers have obtained sizable settlements and verdicts after suing real estate agents, deceptive sellers, home flippers and careless pest control companies that are responsible for destructive termite infestations.
 WBAL’s Barry Simms reported on our clients, a couple facing substantial termite damage expenses after a real estate agent told them a termite inspection had been performed when it was actually not done.
 When you have been misled and feel stuck with termite damage repair costs, we can help you fight back against all of the responsible parties.